CHAPTER THIRTY—CONDITIONS

 Heather’s moveable facial features tightened.
 “You look awful.”

-“I feel awful,” he said, just short of tossing a thick folder and a device that reminded her of a turkey baster onto the adjacent counter.
-He dropped into his chair, wearily rubbing the back of his neck.
-“How are you feeling?”
+“Yeah,” he said, tossing a device that reminded her of a turkey baster onto the adjacent counter.

+Heather shrugged and looked out the window.
 “Not that I’ve noticed.
-I’ve only been awake for a few minutes though, so…”
+I’ve only been awake for a few minutes though.”

 “Does your body feel connected?
 Does it seem to be working okay?”